ThomasLegleu/RoboND-Kinematics-Project/writeup_template_iiwa.md

 7 | gripper | link_6 | grip_link  | 0.193 | 0 | 0 | 0 | 0 | 0
 . | total | |  | 2.153 | 0 | 1.946 | 0 | 0 | 0

+Finish the dh parameters for the kuka iiwa

 Translate x and z coordinates into link length and link offset for finding dh parameter table: